scottweaver/scala-interview/interview-questions.md

 # Scala Interview Questions

+## General
+1. What do you like about Scala?
+What do you dislike?

 ## Functions
 1. Scala is functional/OO hybrid language.
 One of the most important ideas of a functional langauge is that a function is a "first class citizen".
 What does that mean?